 This course is designed for students preparing for Advanced Placement Studio Art.
 Complex visual challenges will be presented, and students will pursue a more sophisticated approach to painting and drawing in the creation of personal and meaningful works of art.
 It is expected that at the end of the year students will have developed a portfolio of quality artwork that may be presented to colleges.

-1 credit Prerequisite – Visual Arts Foundation I or Art 9 and Visual Arts Foundation II and The Artist’s Vision
+1 unit of credit.
+Prerequisite – Studio Art I or Art 9 and Studio Art II and Studio Art III

 ADVANCED PLACEMENT STUDIO ART